Build your own Twitter Bot with Kotlin

 /**

-* tweets we want to publish.
+* tweets to be published.

 *